This article is a comparison of linseed and tung oils:

 Are Linseed and Tung Oil Zero-VOC?

-While all of these oils – the pure ones and ones with additives – claim zero-VOC (a legal term), they do give off natural volatile compounds, though they are not technically considered toxic, whether they affect you will depend on you and your tolerance.
+While most of these oils – the pure ones and ones with additives – claim zero-VOC (a legal term), they do give off natural volatile compounds, though they are not technically considered toxic, whether they affect you will depend on you and your tolerance.

 Are Linseed and Tung Oil Toxic?